."Skutler" Motorsports,

 .

-Our meeting was held at the company's "Oxtail" location.
-Oxtail is the modern rendition of an old Southern, town with numerous bail bondsmen, strip malls, and churches lining it's treelined thoroughfares; the main drag features one of every fast food chain known to mankind.
-Oxtail is so small that if you blink while driving you'll find yourself leaving town.
+Our meeting was held at Skutler Motorsport's "Oxtail" location.
+The City of Oxtail is the modern rendition of an old, Southern, town with bail bondsmen, strip malls, and churches lining it's leafy thoroughfares; the main drag through town features at least one of every fast food chain known to mankind. .

 .